- 1 How Different Types of Sailing Impacts Clothing Choice

 On windy days in summer, you can stay warm with either a light jacket or a windbreaker.
 Many people find lined, sleeveless vests a good option.
 This gives you the greatest mobility while engaged in various tasks.

 Sailing Shorts & Pants

 You can’t just wear any kind of shorts or pants while sailing.
 Shorts that are specifically designed for sailing are a popular choice.
 The difference is that a proper pair of sailing pants or shorts can take a lot of abuse on board your sailing boat.
-This including rubbing against things that could rip ordinary pants.
+This includes rubbing against things that could rip ordinary pants.
 Sailing pants and shorts also have UPF protection and have wicking material to keep you dry, as well as pockets for storage.

 When dinghy sailing, some people like to wear shorts over the top of their wetsuit to protect their wetsuit from wear, especially in the seat area.
 Some shorts also have extra padding in the back to make it more comfortable.